alexgdmx/OCP-manual-sts/README.md

 }
 ```

 ## **Create the service account**

-The service account requires some annotations as you can see below, necessary for the webhook to set some environment variables inside the pod in an automatic way.
+The service account requires some annotations, as you can see below, which is necessary for the webhook to set some environment variables inside the pod in an automatic way.

 ```yaml
 apiVersion: v1